wdi-sg/project-1/README.md

 **startGame()**

-When start button is clicked, remove start items and call the functions to generate new fishes
+* When start button is clicked, remove start items and call the functions to generate new fishes.
+* Includes gameOver function, where if mainFish reaches 30*30px, clear fish generation and show game over page.
+If mainFish reaches 100*100px, clear fish generation and show winning page.
+* Click replay button to go back to start page

 ---

 ### Roadblocks

-**Defining range of fish movement**

-Every browser has a different size, so the max limit of the random number generated is set at window.innerHeight and window.innerWidth

 **Fishes tend to congregate towards the center after awhile.**